SolarArbiter/SolarArbiter.github.io/documentation/dashboard/administration.md

 1. From any dashboard administration page, she clicks on the link to the [roles page](https://dashboard.solarforecastarbiter.org/admin/roles/).
 2. Once on the roles page, she clicks the "Create new Role" button.
-3. Alice gives the new role a name and an optional description.
+3. Alice gives the new role a name and an optional description and clicks Submit.
    <img class="my-3" src="/images/plant-a-b-metadata-role.png"/>
 4. Alice now sees the administration page for her new role.
 She notes that it contains a default permission that gives her the ability to view the role.